stb13579/chatbot-demo-ws/README.md

 node server.js
 ```

-Open your browser to `http://localhost:3000` and interact with the chatbot.
-Messages are echoed back with a short "AI" prefix.
+Open your browser to `http://localhost:3000` and chat with the bot.
+Messages are echoed back with an "AI" prefix.

 ## Running a Load Test